snowdriftcoop/snowdrift/GUIDE.md

 **Note: we are now using GHC 7.8.x**

-**<https://www.haskell.org/downloads/linux>** has instructions for installing ghc, cabal, happy, and alex on Ubuntu, Fedora, and Arch along with manual install instructions for other systems.
+**<https://www.haskell.org/downloads/linux>** has instructions for installing ghc, cabal, happy, and alex on Ubuntu, Fedora, and Arch, along with manual install instructions for other systems.

 Depending on system, additional dependencies may be needed.